 Sometimes, when one airline dominates the market, it essentially sets the prices.
 Between New York and Chicago, for example, American Airlines is listed as the leading carrier, with about 16 percent of the market share.
 That's a strong number, given how many airlines are involved in the equation.
 But it isn't a dominating number, and the average price at this writing is actually a bit lower than the American Airlines average.

 Another example: at the time of a search for air travel between Cincinnati and Salt Lake City, Delta had 61 percent of the market share, and the average price was nearly identical to the overall average for that route.

-Your search results on Matrix 3.0 can be sorted by price, airline, duration of flight(s) or departure/arrival times.
+Your search results on Matrix 3.0 can be sorted by price, airline, duration of the flight(s) or departure/arrival times.
 Advisory icons pop up for flights with unusually long layovers or overnight flights, which many travelers find less than appealing.
 In summary, you will have to be a bit more proactive with Matrix 3.0 than with some of the other online fare search tools.
-But people who use this tool regularly are quite loyal to it, and attest to multiple successes.
+But people who use this tool regularly are quite loyal to it and attest to multiple successes.
 It's certainly worth a try as you launch a new quest to fly at the cheapest price possible.